andreasfrom/dotfiles/README.md

 Zsh is great and you should try it out, especially the autocorrect and globbing features are awesome.
 With Oh-my-Zsh you also get excellent plugins and themes.
-I've made my own theme called From-minimal.

-### Emacs

-Emacs is a great editor and I tend to switch between Vim and Emacs.
-At the moment I'm using Vim though.

-### Pentadactyl

-This is a Firefox extension which makes controlling Firefox with the keyboard easier.
-It uses Vim style modal commands and is very nice.
-The rc file consists of some bindings and appearence changes as well as "set defsearch=duckduckgo" which makes DuckDuckGo the default search engine.

 Management
 ----------